Araffe/vdc-networking-lab/readme.md

 **4)** Create the UDR for the Hub Vnet (GatewaySubnet):

 <pre lang="...">
-az network route-table create --name Hub_UDR -g VDC-Main
+az network route-table create --name Hub_UDR -g VDC-Hub
 </pre>

 **5)** Create the routes to point to Spoke1 and Spoke2, via the Cisco CSR router:

 <pre lang="...">
-az network route-table route create --name Spoke1-Route --address-prefix 10.1.0.0/16 --next-hop-type VirtualAppliance --next-hop-ip-address 10.101.1.4 --route-table-name Hub_UDR -g VDC-Main az network route-table route create --name Spoke2-Route --address-prefix 10.2.0.0/16 --next-hop-type VirtualAppliance --next-hop-ip-address 10.101.1.4 --route-table-name Hub_UDR -g VDC-Main
+az network route-table route create --name Spoke1-Route --address-prefix 10.1.0.0/16 --next-hop-type VirtualAppliance --next-hop-ip-address 10.101.1.4 --route-table-name Hub_UDR -g VDC-Hub az network route-table route create --name Spoke2-Route --address-prefix 10.2.0.0/16 --next-hop-type VirtualAppliance --next-hop-ip-address 10.101.1.4 --route-table-name Hub_UDR -g VDC-Hub
 </pre>

 **6)** Associate the UDR with the GatewaySubnet inside the Hub Vnet:

 <pre lang="...">
-az network vnet subnet update --name Hub_Vnet-Subnet1 --vnet-name Hub_Vnet --route-table Hub_UDR -g VDC-Main
+az network vnet subnet update --name Hub_Vnet-Subnet1 --vnet-name Hub_Vnet --route-table Hub_UDR -g VDC-Hub
 </pre>

 **7)** Configure the UDRs for the Spoke VNets, with relevant routes and associate to the subnets:

 <pre lang="...">
-az network route-table create --name Spoke1_UDR -g VDC-Main az network route-table create --name Spoke2_UDR -g VDC-Main
+az network route-table create --name Spoke1_UDR -g VDC-Spoke1 az network route-table create --name Spoke2_UDR -g VDC-Spoke2

-az network route-table route create --name OnPrem-Route --address-prefix 10.102.0.0/16 --next-hop-type VirtualAppliance --next-hop-ip-address 10.101.2.4 --route-table-name Spoke1_UDR -g VDC-Main az network route-table route create --name OnPrem-Route --address-prefix 10.102.0.0/16 --next-hop-type VirtualAppliance --next-hop-ip-address 10.101.2.4 --route-table-name Spoke2_UDR -g VDC-Main
+az network route-table route create --name OnPrem-Route --address-prefix 10.102.0.0/16 --next-hop-type VirtualAppliance --next-hop-ip-address 10.101.2.4 --route-table-name Spoke1_UDR -g VDC-Spoke1 az network route-table route create --name OnPrem-Route --address-prefix 10.102.0.0/16 --next-hop-type VirtualAppliance --next-hop-ip-address 10.101.2.4 --route-table-name Spoke2_UDR -g VDC-Spoke2

-az network vnet subnet update --name Spoke_VNet1-Subnet1 --vnet-name Spoke_Vnet1 --route-table Spoke1_UDR -g VDC-Main az network vnet subnet update --name Spoke_VNet2-Subnet1 --vnet-name Spoke_Vnet2 --route-table Spoke2_UDR -g VDC-Main
+az network vnet subnet update --name Spoke1_VNet-Subnet1 --vnet-name Spoke1_Vnet --route-table Spoke1_UDR -g VDC-Spoke1
+az network vnet subnet update --name Spoke2_VNet-Subnet1 --vnet-name Spoke2_Vnet --route-table Spoke2_UDR -g VDC-Spoke2
 </pre>

 Great, everything is in place - we are now ready to test connectivity between our on-premises environment and the Spoke VNets.

-## 2.5: Test Connectivity Between On-Premises and Spoke VNets <a name="testconn"></a>
+## 2.4: Test Connectivity Between On-Premises and Spoke VNets <a name="testconn"></a>

 In this section, we'll perform some simple tests to validate connectivity between our "on-premises" environment and the Spoke VNets - this communication should occur through the Cisco CSR router that resides in the Hub VNet.

 **1)** SSH into the virtual machine named *OnPrem-VM1* as you did earlier.

-**2)** From within this VM, attempt to SSH to the first virtual machine inside the Spoke 1 virtual network (e.g. with an IP address of 10.1.1.6):
+**2)** From within this VM, attempt to SSH to the first virtual machine inside the Spoke 1 virtual network (e.g. with an IP address of 10.1.1.5):

 <pre lang="...">
-ssh labuser@10.1.1.6
+ssh labuser@10.1.1.5
 </pre>

 Although we have all the routing we need configured, this connectivity is still failing.
 Why?

 It turns out that there is an additional setting we must configure on the VNet peerings to allow this type of hub and spoke connectivity to happen.
 Follow these steps to make the required changes:

-**3)** In the Azure portal, navigate to *Spoke_VNet1* in the 'VDC-Main' resource group.
+**3)** In the Azure portal, navigate to *Spoke_VNet1* in the 'VDC-Spoke1' resource group.
 Select 'peerings' and then select the 'to-Hub_Vnet' peering.
 You'll see that the option entitled *Use Remote Gateways* is unchecked.
 Checking this option allows the VNet to use a gateway in a *remote* virtual network - as we need our Spoke VNets to use a gateway residing in the Hub VNet, this is exactly what we need, so check the box as shown in figure 9.

 ![Use Remote GW](https://github.com/Araffe/vdc-networking-lab/blob/master/images/UseRemoteGW.JPG "Use Remote GW")